moka-guys/WGS_puberty_CNVs/README.md

-# Scripts for filtering WGS Puberty CNV data
+# Scripts for filtering WGS Puberty SV data

 ## What do these scripts do?

-### Filter WGS CNV Puberty delay VCFs
+### Filter WGS SV Puberty delay VCFs
 These scripts reduce the number of calls made by the Parliment SV caller by:
 - Removing SV calls which did not pass QC
 - Removing SV calls which did not have >=2 callers agree on the SV
 - Removing regions which appear in DGV Gold Standard variants

-### Annotate CNVs which occurred in regions of interest
+### Annotate SVs which occurred in regions of interest
 - Filtered VCFs are used to determine how often SVs are found in regions of interest (transcript_annotated_genes_of_interest.bed)

-### Try to discover additional significant CNVs in genes which aren't in the genes of interest (gene discovery)
+### Try to discover additional significant SVs in genes which aren't in the genes of interest (gene discovery)
 - Take filtered VCFs & remove all regions which occur in regions of interest
 - Annotate the genes these SVs appear in
 - Create an out which shows all the gene annotated regions per patient SV occurred in